MaddySah/lineage-aware-dq/README.md

 - **Triaged, not exhaustive.** QA is not free; spend it where blast radius earns it.
 - **Conditional, not aggregate.** The dangerous faults hide in the slices and the tails.
 - **Deterministic verdicts.** A count of falsifiable checks, not a model grading itself.
-- **Lineage-driven.** What to check, and how hard, is derived from what's downstream — not guessed, and not discovered by waiting for the scream.
+- **Lineage-driven.** What to check, and how hard, is derived from what's downstream.

 ---